Climate change is one of hottest issues. So why isn’t it working for Jay?

 “That’s Trump himself,” Smith said.

 Yep.
-Inslee had another seemingly strong campaigning day in May, out in Iowa, when he bashed front runner Joe Biden for not having any climate ideas.
+Inslee had another seemingly strong campaigning day in May, out in Iowa, when he bashed front-runner Joe Biden for not having any climate ideas.
 It drew Inslee more national press attention.

 But Biden simply responded with this: “The first, most important plank in my climate proposal is, beat Trump.
 Beat Trump, beat Trump.”